Rayhan12/flutter_unit_testing/README.md

     > Well, in flutter app development we have seen
     >- Classes with varying init setup using constructors
     >- To check how null is handled
-    >- To check a function if some other parm is in their init state and much more ...
+    >- To check a functions behavior if some other parm is in their init state with in the class or controller and much more ...

-    > For all this caces and more we need to have a `fresh instance` of our variables or class insances.
-So to reduce the hassle of clearing or re-initing it every time in code.
+    > For all this cases and more we need to have a `fresh instance` of our variables or class instances.
+So to reduce the hassle of clearing or reinitialize it every time in code.
 We set it up like this.. using the **setUp()** function

-    > It's smae as calling init of a Statefull widget or calling onInit() in Getx Controller..
+    > It's same as calling init of a Stateful widget or calling onInit() in Get Controller..

     **Example:**
     ```dart